isaiah9715/MachineLearningBiology/README.md

 I'm using Multinomial LASSO which is found in the GLMNET package description [here](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).
 It is specifically under the Multinomial Models section of the webpage.

 ### Why LASSO?
 LASSO is great for parsimonious modeling when dealing with high-dimesional n<<p datasets or just multi-dimesional datasets because of the shrinkage it conducts (feature selection).
 This helps us deal with overfitting.
+In my case, the LASSO model is doing feature selection only since n>p.

 ## Workflow
 I've been working on this project for almost 6 months now.
 I have to check in with my research team every week to show them what I'm working on since I am being funded.
 This also helps me a great deal because they let me know whether my analysis makes sense, because I don't know too much about the biology happeneing. __I'm just the statistician in this research team, which is an honor in itself.__